s0lstiice/Churro-Adapter-Ver2/README.md

 This is an independent project.
 It is not an official release from Stanford OVAL, Qwen/Alibaba Cloud, or the Library of Congress.

+Anyone evaluating operational use should review [`LICENSE`](LICENSE), [`NOTICE`](NOTICE), and [`MODIFICATIONS.md`](MODIFICATIONS.md) first.
+The Qwen license includes indemnification, governing-law, and jurisdiction provisions that may require separate institutional or federal-agency legal review.
+A different license from Alibaba Cloud is required for use outside the granted noncommercial research/evaluation scope.

 ## Why use Epoch 19?